haseeb-raza-13/microinformatics/README.md

 # microinformatics
-Author : Haseeb Raza
+Author : Haseeb Raza <br>
-where to contact : haseebraza@microinformatics.org
+Where to contact : haseebraza@microinformatics.org

 This is a class work, related to bioinformatics &amp; data science.